Techniques for permaculture practitioners……

 A few needs

-In all four sages, the phrasing of the questions and statements by the facilitator are critical to maintaining a focused discussion.
+In all four sages, the phrasing of the questions and statements by the facilitator are critical to the maintenance of focused discussion.

 It is important to set aside sufficient, uninterrupted time for the ORID process.
-Rushed conversations and frequent interruptions are distracting and cut off important discussion.
+Rushed conversations and frequent interruptions cut off important discussion and are distracting.
 There is no fixed time over which to run an ORID process.
-It can be short providing there is enough time to adequately cover all of the questions.
+It can be made comparatively short providing there is enough time to adequately cover all of the questions.

 Facilitators and educators planning to make use of the ORID technique are advised to practice it with people they know before launching into an important decision making process.